Just scroll to the topic that you want information about:

 - How can I find out what classes I should take and how can I register for classes?

-Flexible Scheduling – We offer courses that go for the full 15-week semester as well as a 12-week late start semester and two accelerated 7-week sessions.
-We also have Weekend College! https://bergen.edu/current-students/student-support-services/registration/
+Flexible Scheduling – We offer courses that go for the full 15-week semester as well as a 12-week late start semester and two accelerated 7-week sessions. https://bergen.edu/registration/

 Academic Advisement – You MUST complete the placement test or placement test waiver before meeting with an academic advisor.

-***Note/Summer Office Hours: the College is CLOSED ON Fridays (mid June to Mid-August).
+***Note/Summer Office Hours: the College may be CLOSED ON Fridays (mid June to Mid-August).
 Check the Academic Advising website for specific hours of operation.